BC STEELHEAD INFO

 Second part is buying your Steelhead Conservation License.
 You need this license if you’re targeting steelhead anywhere in British Columbia.
 There is a flat fee for the steelhead license, same price if you’re fishing for a day or a week.
 This isn’t the greatest system, it is expensive if you’re only fishing for a day or two but all license fees do go back to conservation measures which might make you feel better about laying down $60 for it.

 Third part of your steelhead license is your Classified Waters License.
 If you’re a BC resident this is easy, there is one license that covers all classified rivers.
 If you’re not a BC resident then it gets a little more complicated.
 You have to know what rivers you’re fishing and on what day you’re fishing them.
 Then you have to buy a classified waters license for each of those days.
 Best advice when it comes to buying your Classified Waters License is wait.
 Wait until you know exactly what rivers you’ll be fishing.
 Good thing is you can always add these licenses by logging in to the licensing website with your assigned angler number and purchasing them as needed.
 Do it on your smart phone and keep a copy of it on there.
-Legally you are suppose to have a printed and signed copy of all your licenses.
+Legally you must have a printed and signed copy of all your licenses.

 PACKING FOR A STEELHEAD TRIP